Jyothi-243/youtube-connect/README.md

 for the setInterval() , we have to use the garbage collect that. means clearInterval also, otherwise it will run in background.

+YT project : 3rd video
+infinite scroll means( when the page is scrolled then i want to show the some data means making the api call based on the scrolling.)
+Live Chat >>>> Infinite Scroll >>>> Pagination